|

 Finding The Ingredients

-We had trouble finding andouille sausage and substituted it with kielbasa sausage, which was delicious, so don’t let not being able to find authentic andouille stop you from trying this dish.
-The okra was easy to find in the freezer section of the grocery store.
+We had trouble finding spicy or mild andouille sausage and substituted it with kielbasa sausage, which was delicious.
+So don’t let not being able to find authentic andouille stop you from trying this dish.
+The sliced okra was easy to find in the freezer section of the grocery store.
 And the cajun spice was readily available in the spice section.

 chicken sausage shrimp gumbo